Read all about Sherwin Williams Dover White, plus check out 25 examples of real homes that use it!

 Dover White vs. Alabaster

 Sherwin Williams Alabaster is another popular creamy, soft white.
-With an LRV of 82, it’s just the teeniest bit darker then Dover White.
+With an LRV of 82, it’s just the teeniest bit darker than Dover White.
 But it reads more neutral, whereas Dover White reads slightly more yellow.

 They both read more white than any other color, but the slightly higher creamy look of Dover White makes it pair better with warm colors.
 Alabaster, on the other hand, can pretty easily span that bridge between cool colors and warm colors.